PacketShield provides stateful packet filtering and protects your network against DDoS.

 We discovered a bottleneck.
-The netmap framework performs very well when filtering packets and forwarding to another NIC.
-However, it uses the same kernel API as a TAP tunnel would to process and deliver packets to the local stack, which was the cause for the performance problems
+The netmap framework performs very well when filtering packets and forwarding them to another NIC.
+However, it uses the same kernel API as a TAP tunnel would to process and deliver packets to the local stack, which was the cause of the performance problems

 Switching to NDIV

 We decided to bypass the issues we encountered with netmap by implementing our own framework.
 Our idea was to patch drivers and add hooks to submit incoming packet descriptors to another registered kernel module, which could then choose to let it pass to the networking stack, drop it, or respond directly on the same NIC.